Thank you for your interest in graduate studies in Biology at Bowling Green State University!

 - Fulfill the application requirements specified on the Graduate College website.

 Applying to The Graduate College is easy and convenient with our online application.
 Your application information will be instantly available within our system.
 Once you click on "Submit," your application materials will be reviewed by the Graduate College -- no envelopes or stamps necessary!
 Access the online Graduate application.
 You will also need to send all of the supporting documents to the Graduate College including: GRE scores, Official Transcripts, TOEFL scores (for International Students).

 Access the Graduate College homepage to find information on admissions, sponsored programs and research and academic resources.
 Plus, you can access the Graduate Catalog for information on all of the master's and doctoral programs offered at BGSU.

 INTERNATIONAL STUDENTS: In addition to the above requirements, please:

-- Send a copy of your most recent TOEFL score electronically from ETS using school code 1069 to the Office of Admissions, BGSU.
+- Send a copy of your most recent TOEFL score electronically from ETS using school code 1069.
 Only test scores received within the last two years are acceptable.

-- Fulfill the requirements for the Office of Admissions, as specified on the International Students website.
+- Fulfill the requirements for admission as specified on the International Students website.

 - Applicants to the Graduate College who have completed a previous degree (associate's, bachelor's, master's or doctorate) from a U.S. college/university or are from a country in which instruction was delivered in English (and attended the university for at least two years) are exempt from providing TOEFL/IELTS test scores.
 Please see the Graduate College page for additional information.